sohomsahaun/SnowLogger/README.md

 **SnowLogger** is an IDE plugin for [GameMaker LTS](https://releases.gamemaker.io/release-notes/2026/0).
 It brings rich, structured logging directly into the GameMaker IDE.

-You can download the plugin and `.yymps` package from the [Releases](https://github.com/sohomsahaun/SnowLogger/releases) page.
+You can download the plugin and `.yymps` package from [Releases](https://github.com/sohomsahaun/SnowLogger/releases).

 This repository contains the SnowLogger client and demo project.